Things Every Expat Needs

 Want to make the first few days living in a new city that little bit easier?
 Make sure you are prepared with the practical items that you will need at your beckon call as soon as you arrive.
-Having relocated ourselves on too many occasions to mention, we have prepared a list of the items that we just couldn’t live without during those first few days in a new country.
+Having relocated ourselves on too many occasions to mention, we have prepared a list of the things every expat needs and just couldn’t live without during those first few days in a new country.

 A Street Directory:

 Almost as soon as you step off the plane this handy little guide to your new city will be of immediate use.
 You can check out the location before you get into taxis or on public transport and your chances of getting lost or conned will be immediately reduced.
 Studying a street guide will also help you to get to grips with the city layout and understand where you can find public amenities and how you can get to them.
 Finally, it’s a great resource to have with you when you are looking for somewhere to live.
 By reading through it and looking at the location of different landmarks and streets, you will really get to know the city and can understand where everything is in relation to where you are intending to live.rn

 A Skype Account:

 Skype is a voice over Internet offering that allows you to make local and overseas phone calls at a fraction of a price of those you would pay via a landline, mobile phone or pay booth.
 When you first arrive in a new country it is highly likely that you will have a lot of phone calls to make, to schools, property agents, utilities providers, government agencies and the new friends that you meet.
 Using a tool like Skype will dramatically reduce the cost of these calls.
 Furthermore, if your friends and family have Skype installed on their own computers, you can make voice and videophone calls back home absolutely free of charge.